 I became Suzannah McCreight in 2007 when I married Derek, the ski intructor I met up a mountain in Switzerland!
 (Pronounciation tip - 'McCreight' rhymes with the number 'eight').
 Since then I focussed on developing my choreography more.
 Now I happily juggle this with being a teacher, performer and mother of three.
 It's definitely not boring!

 About my choreography: Movement, to me, is the way human beings connect through common passions, a shared pulse and imagery that captures a feeling or makes a statement.
 In dance-making, I use improvisation research to find the language of each piece I make.
 From this, the vocabulary grows.
 I think every work should have a point to make, whether poignant or lighthearted.
 Finding that point is, for me, the key to a piece having coherence.
 I like to find images that accentuate the point and weave them into the flow of the dance.
-I look for the metaphor, the poetic 'punch' that helps the audience connect with the piece and with the performers.
+I often look for the imagery that conjures poetically what the piece is about.
+This helps the audience connect with the movement and with the performers.
 I work with dancers as people, not just bodies.
 Even though I enjoy abstraction on many levels, there is always personal expression, theatricality and passion.
 In my process, I like to take dancers' own contributions and push them to the place I imagine the movement goes to in my mind's eye.
 I often try to combine what happens in front of me with what happens in my mind's eye.
-In themes for my choreography, I have had both extremely specific and open-ended briefs, but no matter what I make, I tend to look for human themes, human concerns and the drama in human relationships.
+In themes for my choreography, I have had both extremely specific and open-ended briefs, but no matter what I make, I tend to find human themes, human concerns and the drama in relationships.
+Having said all that, my latest research into a simpler more open-ended relationship between dance and music is so refreshing and might be a whole new chapter.
+Meaning is simpler and the theatrical poignancy is less of a quest to me at the moment.
+Who knows where this will lead?...
+Perhaps to a deeper understanding of movment and falling in love with dancing again.
+I'm finding freedom again, and I like it!